MarketingPipeline/Awesome-CSS-Resources/README.md

 ## Contributing ![GitHub](https://img.shields.io/github/contributors/MarketingPipeline/CSS-Frameworks)

 Do you want help improve this list?
-Create a pull request detailed with your changes!
+You can find the Contributing Guidelines [here](https://github.com/MarketingPipeline/CSS-Frameworks/blob/main/.github/CONTRIBUTING.md).
 If approved you will be added to the list of contributors of this awesome project!

 See also the list of [contributors](https://github.com/MarketingPipeline/CSS-Frameworks/graphs/contributors) who